-There are at least two dozen new studies on vaping and nicotine published every week.
+Fact: there are at least a dozen new studies on vaping and nicotine published every week.
+That’s not an exaggeration.
 Many of them are about vaping and health.
 They range from medical studies on vaping health risks to analysis of e-liquid or vapor constituents to research on vaping and nicotine addiction.
 Some are released with a lot of fanfare, and create a huge media stir—often based on alarming claims made by the researchers, or by the university press office, or even by outside groups.

 No vaping research concludes that vaping is “safe.”
 Anytime you inhale a foreign substance or use a drug like nicotine, there is some risk built into the activity.
 The scientific consensus is that vaping is, by and large, far safer than smoking cigarettes.
 But beyond a general agreement that vaping poses fewer risks than smoking, opinions on the possible health and side effects of vaping vary widely.